JothishKamal/JothishKamal/README.md

 - 👋 Hi, I’m @JothishKamal
 - 👀 I’m interested in Python and generally computers.
-- 🌱 I’m currently learning nothing.
+- 🌱 I’m currently learning Flutter.
-- 💞️ I’m looking to collaborate on a Core Banking System.
+- 💞️ I’m looking to collaborate on hackathons and projects.
-- 📫 How to reach me - ∫ Jo.dJo#2012
+- 📫 How to reach me - integral.jo.djo

 <!---
 JothishKamal/JothishKamal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.